 |Objective:||To gain basic familiarity of why web performance is important for good user experience.|

-Web performance refers to how quickly a URL's content loads and renders in a web browser and how well it responds to user interaction.
-Bad performing sites are slow to load and slow to react.
-Bad performing sites can lead to site abandonment or make your content inaccessible altogether.
-The goal with performance is for users to not notice performance.
-While site performance performance is subjective and relative, the loading and rendering can be objectively measured.
-While good performance may not be obvious to the user, the lack of performance is.
-That's why we care.
+Web performance refers to how quickly site content loads and renders in a web browser, and how well it responds to user interaction.
+Bad performing sites are slow to display and slow to respond to input.
+Bad performing sites increase site abandonment.
+At its worst, bad performance causes content to be completely inaccessible.
+A good goal for web performance is for users to not notice performance.
+While an individual's perception of site performance is subjective, loading and rendering can be measured.
+Good performance may not be obvious to most site visitors, but most will immediately recognize a sluggish site.
+That is why we care.

-Web performance and associated best practices are vital for as many of your users as possible to have a good experience.
-In a sense, web performance can be considered a subset of web accessibility — considering what device a user is using to access your site and what connection speed thay have is just as vital as considering if they have any disabilities, or anything else that is more traditionally associated with accessibility.
+Web performance — and its associated best practices—are vital for your website visitors to have a good experience.
+In a sense, web performance can be considered a subset of web accessibility.
+With performance as with accessibility, you consider what device a site visitor is using to access the site and the device connection speed.

-- Imaging loading this on a desktop computer connected to a fibre optic network; this would seem pretty fast and the file size at least would be pretty much irrelevant.
+- Imagine loading this on a desktop computer connected to a fibre optic network.
+This would seem relatively fast, and the file size would be largely irrelevant.

-- Imagine loading that same site using tethered mobile data on a 9 year-old iPad while commuting home on public transportation; that fast experience would instead be slow to load, and probably verging on unusable depending on cell coverage.
+- Imagine loading that same site using tethered mobile data on a nine-year-old iPad while commuting home on public transportation.
+The same site will be slow to load, possibly verging on unusable depending on cell coverage.
 You might give up before it finishes loading.

-- Imagine loading that site on a $35 Huawei device in a rural area in India with limited to no coverage.
-All of a sudden that fast experience would instead be really slow to load if it loads at all with blocking scripts possibly timing out and the impact on the CPU being such that the browser crashes if it does load.
+- Imagine loading that same site on a $35 Huawei device in a rural India with limited coverage or no coverage.
+The site will be very slow to load—if it loads at all—with blocking scripts possibly timing out, and adverse CPU impact causing browser crashes if it does load.

 A 22.6 MB site could take up to 83 seconds to load on a 3G network, with